Create a capture session

 Point Cloud and Mesh output products

-The OSGB and SLPK mesh formats will be exported by default.
+The SLPK mesh format will be exported by default.
 You can check other formats for the output mesh if you choose.

 Ultra output quality